How Internal Structure Shapes the Metallicity of Giant Exoplanets: Discussion

-These findings also raise a classification question.
-Planets with $Z \gtrsim 0.5$ and low masses likely reside near the transition between Neptunian and Jovian regimes, where electron degeneracy pressure no longer dominates the $M$–$R$ relation \citep[][and references therein]{Muller_2024b}.
-Treating these as a distinct subpopulation may therefore be warranted.
-Although the current sample size precludes a robust identification of potential breakpoints via multi-linear or orthogonal-distance regressions, as performed by \citet{Muller_2024b}, future datasets will allow this.
+Our findings raise a classification question.
+Planets with $Z \gtrsim 0.5$ and low masses likely reside near the transition between Neptunian and Jovian regimes, where electron degeneracy pressure no longer dominates the $M$--$R$ relation \citep{Muller_2024b}.
+The contrast in how the $p$-values increase when removing either low-$M$ or high-$M$ planets could hold a physical meaning.
+This may indicate the diversity of the sample and the potential existence of sub-populations that do not follow a monotonic trend.
+In this context, the assumption of a universal, continuous mass--metallicity trend is clearly oversimplified and cannot reflect the large diversity in planetary composition.